Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Total angular momentum flux

-We calculate the moment of forces acting on the disk and exerted by the twisted light as an integral of the flux density of the angular momentum over the cross section of a disk with radius $a$:
+We calculate the total angular momentum flux of the twisted light as an integral of the flux-density of the angular momentum over the cross section with radius $a$ (which may correspond to radius of the irradiated disk what we discuss further in applications):